ciaraosull/project-3-mastermind/README.md

 ### Asthetic Design

 **Fonts**
-* Pyfiglet was installed and import pyfiglet was used to generate ascii art for the game The ascii art was chosen for readability for the user from [Figlet.org](http://www.figlet.org/)
+* Pyfiglet was installed and import pyfiglet was used to generate ascii art for the game.
+Pyfiglet was added to requirements.txt then for deployment.

+The ascii art was chosen for readability for the user from [Figlet.org](http://www.figlet.org/)

 * Fonts used were:

+*   Standard Font - for clarity & Line Spacing.
+Used on Title & Winner Message

+*   Digital Font - for letters having a locked-in effect.
+Used on sub-title and game lost message to depict code not broken or cracked.

 **Colour**
 * To change the font colour and background colour of some words Colorama was imported.
-    * import colorama
-    * from colorama import Fore
-    * colorama.init(autoreset=True)
+Colorama was added to requirements.txt then for deployment.
+A mix of yellow, green, blue and red was used to keep the game play interesting and as a visual que to user for certain feedback.

+## Libraries & Technology Used

 ## Features

 ### Features Left to Implement

-## Data Model

 ## Testing